 Loperamide is used to treat or prevent diarrhoea.

-Take the capsules and tablets with a glass of water.
+Capsule and tablet: Take with a glass of water.

-Place the orodispersible tablets on your tongue to dissolve before swallowing.
+Orodispersible tablet: Place on your tongue to dissolve before swallowing.

 Should an occasional dose be missed it need not be taken later.